John and Lorena Bobbitt: John

-After the incident, John attempted to generate money from his renown by forming a band, The Severed Parts, to pay his mounting medical and legal bills, although the band was unsuccessful and failed to generate enough money.
-In September 1994, he appeared in the adult film John Wayne Bobbitt Uncut in another attempt to make money.
-In 1996, he appeared in another adult film, Frankenpenis (also known as John Wayne Bobbitt's Frankenpenis).
+After the incident, John unsuccessfully attempted to profit from his renown by forming a band, the Severed Parts, to pay his mounting medical and legal bills.
+In September 1994, he appeared in the pornographic film John Wayne Bobbitt Uncut, directed by pornographic actor Ron Jeremy, in another attempt to make money; in 1996, he appeared in another, Frankenpenis (also known as John Wayne Bobbitt's Frankenpenis).

 After the attack and acquittal, it was revealed that John was the father of a son, Andrew Williams, born in 1992 to Beatrice Williams of Niagara Falls, New York.
 She had been in a romantic relationship with John that ended in May 1992.
-In 1994, John was charged with striking Kristina Elliott, a 21-year-old former exotic dancer he met while in Las Vegas, Nevada on a publicity tour.
+In 1994, John was charged with striking Kristina Elliott, a 21-year-old former exotic dancer he met while in Las Vegas on a publicity tour.
 At the time, Elliot had been engaged to John, but after the event she broke off the engagement.
 On August 31, 1994, he was convicted of battery and sentenced to fifteen days in jail (75% of the original 60 day sentence was suspended).
 "I firmly believe you have an attitude problem," Justice of the Peace William Jansen told John.
 "Your attitude problem is caused by your drinking."

 On August 10, 1998, John appeared on the World Wrestling Federation (now WWE)'s Monday Night Raw is War television program, where he was featured with Val Venis.
 Not long after, he moved to Las Vegas and worked as a bartender, limo driver, mover, pizza delivery driver, and tow-truck operator.
 He also had a stint serving at a wedding chapel as a minister of a local Universal Life Church.

 In 1999, John received probation for his role in a theft at a store in Nevada.
 In 2003, he was sentenced to prison for violating his probation for the 1999 theft, after he was arrested on battery charges involving his then-wife, Joanna Ferrell.
 He was again twice arrested on charges of battery against Ferrell in 2004, and that same year, he filed for divorce under the name John W. Ferrell, which he had been using during his marriage with Joanna.

 In 2014, John was hospitalized in an intensive care unit as a result of a car accident in Buffalo, New York.
 Bobbitt was not held responsible after an investigation determined the accident was caused by another motorist failing to heed a red light.

-In 2024, John said that he had his toes amputated as a result of toxic peripheral polyneuropathy, which he speculated was the result of his exposure to toxic waters at Camp Lejeune when he served there in the 1980s.
+In 2024, John said that he had his toes amputated as a result of toxic peripheral polyneuropathy, which he speculated was the result of his exposure to toxic waters at Marine Corps Base Camp Lejeune in Jacksonville, North Carolina, when he served there in the 1980s.
 He said that the amputations alongside developing osteomyelitis had left him unable to work.